ZupIT/beagle-docs/content/en/docs/Resources/Style/IOS.md

 ### TabView

-The Beagle's TabView component for iOS can be stylized with these attributes:
+Beagle's TabView component for iOS can be stylized with these attributes:

 1. **backGroundColor**: attributes a different color to a selected tab background.
 2. **indicatorColor**: attributes a color to a selected background.